KAAZ-FM: History

-The sports format lasted until September 1993, when the station adopted a country music format after it lost advertisers to AM station KISN (570 AM, now KNRS).
+In June 1992, KQOL switched its format to all-sports as "106.5 The Score".
+For several days, they used the calls KSRE, which it was found that someone had not properly filed for.
+(Initially, the sports format ran the format with the KQOL calls.)
+It was Utah's first sports radio station, as well as the first in the country to broadcast on the FM band.
+The format lasted until September 1993, when the station adopted a country music format after it lost advertisers to AM station KISN (570 AM, now KNRS).
 The station simulcast the country music format of KMXB (107.5 FM, now KKLV).
 In December 1993, the station began simulcasting the country music programming of KRGQ (1550 AM) and KRGQ-FM (107.9 FM).
 On March 1, 1994, the station changed its call sign to KUJJ, and again changed its call sign on August 22, 1995, to KBKK, known as "K-Buck".

-Soft adult contemporary (1997-2012)
+KOSY

-In December 1997, KBKK flipped to soft adult contemporary; on December 31, 1997, the call letters became KOSY.
-Before flipping to 106.5 FM, KOSY was simulcast on what is now KEGH in Brigham City to fill in the gaps created from Lake Mountain.
+In December 1997, KBKK flipped to soft adult contemporary; on December 31, 1997, the callsign became KOSY.
+Before flipping to 106.5 MHz, KOSY was simulcast on what is now KEGH in Brigham City to fill in the gaps created from Lake Mountain.
 KENZ and KKLV suffer from the same signal problems to date.
 Most of KOSY-FM's programming had been automated since late 2000.

-Programming on KOSY included a local program hosted by "Fisher and Peggy," Donny Osmond's Eight Track Playback, Lori Bradley, Delilah, and several other local and voice tracked programs.
+Programming on KOSY included a local program hosted by "Fisher and Peggy", Donny Osmond's Eight Track Playback, Lori Bradley, Delilah, and several other local and voice tracked programs.
 Weekend special programming included "Show Tunes Saturday Night", dedicated to Broadway music, and a "Sounds of the Sabbath" program.

-KOSY was one of the few remaining soft AC stations in the United States until going in a more mainstream direction in June 2009, when the station dropped the calls for its branding and identified themselves as "Today's 106.5."
+KOSY was one of the few remaining soft AC stations in the United States until going in a more mainstream direction in June 2009, when the station dropped the calls for its branding and identified themselves as "Today's 106.5".